Session 1: Discovery

 with $order_id

-order moves to #confirmedThe diagram updates instantly:
+// Terminal: order successfully completedThe diagram updates instantly:

 Making the Event Public